pouya-eghbali/brackets/docs/source/brackets/brackets.rst

     brackets

-this will bring up the Brackets shell, were you can write and execute Brackets code.
+this will bring up the Brackets shell, where you can write and execute Brackets code.
 You can use and import any Python libraries and files you want.
 Remember, all Brackets code is Python compatible and all Python code can run in Brackets.